Understanding Drug Manufacturing Laws in Texas

 - Unlawful Search and Seizure: Challenge evidence obtained without a valid warrant, probable cause, or voluntary consent, aiming for suppression and potential dismissal.

-- Lack of Knowledge or Intent to Manufacture: Argue you were merely present, unaware of chemicals/equipment, or had a legitimate purpose for activities, thus lacking the specific intent to manufacture.
+- Lack of Knowledge or Intent to Manufacture: Argue you were merely present, unaware of chemicals or equipment, or had a legitimate purpose for activities, thus lacking the specific intent to manufacture.

 - Challenging the Nature or Quantity of the Substance: Dispute lab analysis or weighing methods to reduce charge severity or mandatory minimum sentences.